stevewongv/CC3200_ASW/README.md

 # CC3200_ASW
-Use TI SDK http Client Demo and cJSON to connect my server and control a LED open or close.
+Use TI SDK http Client Demo and cJSON to connect my server and control a LED on and off.
 (Not include some basic Library file ) hia